UMD-Projects/Data-Science/README.md

 - **Hybrid Sampling & SMOTE**: We will also explore a combination of **under- and oversampling** techniques, along with **SMOTE**, for comparative analysis to achieve optimal results.

 This approach provides a balance between flexibility and efficiency, ensuring the model can handle class imbalance effectively while minimizing the risk of overfitting.

+# Project Part 3: Data Analysis and Model Building

+## All the main code and project report is at [Project Report](ProjectPart3.ipynb)